Introducing Supportive - Profiles in your Gmail Learn more

 Only use automation tools on LinkedIn accounts you don’t care about.

-But to be specific, here is LinkedIn’s full official terms on LinkedIn automation:
+To be specific, here is LinkedIn’s official policy on prohibited software and extensions: https://www.linkedin.com/help/linkedin/answer/a1340567

 "LinkedIn is committed to keeping its members' data safe and its website free from fraud and abuse.
-In order to protect our members' data and our website, we don't permit the use of any third party software, including "crawlers", bots, browser plug-ins, or browser extensions that scrape, modify the appearance of, or automate activity on LinkedIn's website.
-We also don’t permit the use of fake accounts or fake engagement on LinkedIn’s website, including any tools or services that try to manipulate LinkedIn’s content algorithms.
-All of these tools violate the User Agreement, including, but not limited to, the following prohibitions listed in Section 8.2:
+In order to protect our members' data and our website, we don't permit the use of any third party software, including 'crawlers', bots, browser plug-ins, or browser extensions that scrape, modify the appearance of, or automate activity on LinkedIn's website..."

 Providing that you respect the individual privacy settings of any given user on LinkedIn, you should be okay.

 Past US cases have cemented the legality of scraping public data from LinkedIn.
-You can learn more about that here.
+You can learn more about that separately, but the short version is simple: public data is a very different legal category from private, login-gated data.

 Now that we've covered the basics, let's explain the difference between push vs. pull LinkedIn automations and how they work.